 In service of this goal, Build Stuff Conference organizers will be taking nominations for exemplary citizens throughout the event and will recognize select participants after the conference on the website.

-If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.
-You can nominate someone at the Registration table, by speaking to an organizer, or using the contact form.
+If you see someone who is making an extra effort to ensure our community is welcoming, and friendly, and encourages all participants to contribute to the fullest extent, we want to know.
+You can nominate someone at the Registration table, by speaking to an organizer or using the contact form.